firefighter198/Chess-Unity/README.md

-# Chess-Unity
+A chess game for android and windows

-A simple version of a chess two player game for android devices
+For Windows: